vdaas/vald/docs/api/insert.md

 ## Insert RPC

-Inset RPC is the method to ad a new single vector.
+Inset RPC is the method to add a new single vector.

 ### Input